Enrolling into Medicare

 The Employed Individuals with Disabilities (EID) Program offers Medical Assistance (Medicaid) coverage to Marylanders with disabilities who work for pay and who meet certain eligibility requirements.
 The EID program provides full fee-for-service Medical Assistance coverage and wrap around services for those with other health insurance or Medicare.
 The EID program lets you return to work and keep your health benefits by paying a small fee.

-For questions on EID program eligibility and to obtain an application contact Victor Murrana at 240-898-2185 or see Program Information for Employed Individuals with Disabilities.
+For questions on EID program eligibility and to obtain an application contact Shannon Minnick at 240-638-0070 or see Program Information for Employed Individuals with Disabilities.